 Business awards are exorbitant, so you won’t want to use this program for anything other than economy.

 The JetBlue TrueBlue program has a redemption-based award scheme, meaning you’ll pay a number of miles for your flight that corresponds to the cash price.
-Due to the way their loyalty program is set up, you can find some really good deals in miles on JetBlue when prices are low.
+Due to the way its loyalty program is set up, you can find some really good deals in miles on JetBlue when prices are low.
 For example, you can frequently find round-trip flights from the U.S. to the Caribbean for less than 20,000 miles round-trip.

 Qantas miles are useful whether you want to fly or redeem for hotels and other travel or merchandise when you shop.
 However, you’ll get more value when you redeem your miles for flights.
 You also have the option to cash in your miles for flight upgrades or use a combination of cash and miles.